ryanmaguire/hitandmis.system/linux_setup.md

 	auto eth1
 	iface eth1 inet dhcp

+To view, do

+	sudo cat /etc/network/interfaces

+To edit/view, do

+	sudo pico /etc/network/interfaces

+Change to what is needed, if applicable.

 and bring *eth1* online by

 	$ ifup eth1

+If dhcp is available, you should see:

+	iface eth1 inet dhcp
+	#iface eth1 inet static
+	#address 192.168.1.2
+	#netmask 255.255.255.0

+If dhcp is not available, change this too:

+	#iface eth1 inet dhcp
+	iface eth1 inet static
+	address 192.168.1.2
+	netmask 255.255.255.0

+After any change to the `interfaces` file, you need to do:

+	sudo ifdown eth1
+	sudo ifup eth1

 ####apt-get

 Put the following lines in `/etc/apt/sources.list`